-The 2009 Education Trust report stresses that disparities with respect to the retention of lowincome and underrepresented minority students by colleges are "alarming."
+The 2009 Education Trust report stresses that disparities with respect to the retention of low-income and underrepresented minority students by colleges are "alarming."
 We cited data they report at the beginning of this paper.
-With specific respect to retention, it is noteworthy that the community college students in the sample who were recipients of the federal Pell grant program (for low-income students) completed their studies at the same rate (32%) as other students and those who transferred to four-year colleges graduated at the same rate (60%) as other students.
+With

-Habley and McClanahan (2004) have identified 82 retention strategies.
-And, they suggest that the practices having the most impact on retention fall into three categories:
+Wesley R. Habley and Randy McClanahan have identified 82 retention strategies.
+They suggest that the practices having the most impact on retention fall into three categories:

-• First-year programs: including freshman seminar/university 101 for credit, learning communities, and integration of academic advising with first-year programs
+- (1) First-year programs: including freshman seminar/university 101 for credit, learning communities, and integration of academic advising with first-year programs; - (2) Academic advising: including advising interventions with selected student populations, increased advising staff, integration of advising with first-year transition programs, academic advising centers, and centers that combine academic advising with career/life planning; - (3) Learning support: including a comprehensive learning assistance center/lab, reading center/lab, supplemental instruction, and required remedial/developmental course work.59

-- Academic advising: including advising interventions with selected student populations, increased advising staff, integration of advising with first-year transition programs, academic advising centers, and centers that combines academic advising with career/life planning - Learning support: including a comprehensive learning assistance center/lab, reading center/lab, supplemental instruction, and required remedial/developmental coursework
+However, as James A. Larimore and George S. McClellan note:

-However, as Larimore and McClellan (2005) note: "One of the difficult truths is that although campuses provide a wide array of support services, many do not do an effective job of coordinating the delivery of multiple services to the same students.
-The end result can be poor coordination and worse, an environment in which students simply slip through the cracks and terminate their studies. ...
-Our experience in student services leads us to believe that what is needed is an institutional instigator or catalyst to cultivate a more coordinated and comprehensive approach to retaining Native American students. ...
-Admissions counselors, coordinators of orientation programs and advising, financial aid advisers, and representatives from residential life, student health staff, and other support personnel should meet periodically to discuss how they can work together in better serve Native American students. ...
-The meetings should serve as a reminder that each office or program shares in the responsibility to improve retention and the overall educational experience for Native American students" (p.25).
+One of the difficult truths is that although campuses provide a wide array of support services, many do not do an effective job of coordinating the delivery of multiple services to the same students.
+The end result can be poor coordination and worse, an environment in which students simply slip through the cracks and terminate their studies....
+Our experience in student services leads us to believe that what is needed is an institutional instigator or catalyst to cultivate a more coordinated and comprehensive approach to retaining Native American students....
+Admissions counselors, coordinators of orientation programs and advising, financial aid advisers, and representatives from residential life, student health staff, and other support personnel should meet periodically to discuss how they can work together in better serving Native American students....
+The meetings should serve as a reminder that each office or program shares in the responsibility to improve retention and the overall educational experience for Native American students.60

-An area for further research is whether tribally controlled colleges and colleges with American Indian Studies Programs have developed better retention policies and practices.
+An area for further research is whether tribally controlled colleges and colleges with American Indian studies programs have developed better retention policies and practices.
 Some of this research can be facilitated through the White House Initiative on Tribal Colleges and Universities.